miracl/mfa-client-sdk-android/README.md

 public class ServiceDetails {
     public String name;
     public String backendUrl;
-    public String rpsPrefix;
     public String logoUrl;
 }
  ```
 * `name` is the service readable name
 * `backendUrl` is the URL of the service backend.
 This URL has to be set either via the SDK `init()` method or using  `SetBackend()`
-* `rpsPrefix` is RPS prefix setting which is also provided together with `backendUrl` while setting a backend
 * `logoUrl` is the URL of the service logo.
 The logo is a UI element that could be used by the app.

 ##### `Status getSessionDetails(String accessCode, SessionDetails sessionDetails)`